Cinnamon Butternut Squash Recipe

 • nutmeg (optional)

 This is meant to be a brief overview of this butternut squash recipe.
-For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below.

 🔪Instructions